Power on and power off problems

 Make sure that the embedded hypervisor device is listed in the list of available boot options.
 From the management controller user interface, click.

-For information about accessing the management controller user interface, see the TSM documentation:
+For information about accessing the management controller user interface, see:

 Check Lenovo Data Center Support for any tech tips (service bulletins) related to the embedded hypervisor and the server.